There are several interesting facts that everyone should know about gorillas. While some are just unique information, they are still worth learning!

 Each of these gorilla species has two subspecies.
 Therefore, there are four subspecies.
 The Western gorilla has the western lowland gorilla and the Cross River gorilla subspecies.
 The Eastern Gorilla has the mountain gorilla and the eastern lowland gorilla subspecies.

-The Leader of a social group is the silverback male, named after the silver patch of hair on his back that appears when they are mature. “silverbacks” typically have more than 12 years.
+The Leader of a social group is the silverback male, named after the silver patch of hair on his back that appears when they are mature.
+“Silverbacks” typically have more than 12 years, and are usually the oldest gorilla in the group.

-Gorillas walk on their knuckles.
+Gorillas walk on their knuckles which is the reason why they are referred to as quadrupedal animals.
 Typically they move on their arms and legs, although they can stand up and walk on two legs short distances up to 3 meters.

 Blackbacks is the name given to the young males of a group that still do not have the silvery hair patch on their backs.

-The Gestation period of gorillas is 8.5 months, very similar to the human gestation of 9 months.
+The gestation period of gorillas is 8.5 months, very similar to the human gestation of 9 months.
+In a similar fashion to humans, gorillas can mate or copulate while facing each other.

-Gorillas are polygamists; therefore, an individual can mate with several others over the course of his life.
+Gorillas are polygamists; therefore, an individual can mate with several others throughout his life.
 However, in a group, only the “silverback” leader can mate with the females.
+Also, the mature female gorilla initiates the mating process by making sounds and gestures.
+However, there have been cases where the silverback or mature male gorilla forced the female gorilla into a mating activity.

 The oldest gorilla on record is a female named Colo, who lives in the Columbus Zoo and Aquarium.
-She was born in 1956, so now is reaching 60 years.
+She was born in 1956, so now is reaching 65 years old.

 The western gorilla fur often shows brown or reddish tones.